 Revision rhinoplasty restores form and function through surgery to correct aesthetic and functional complications from prior rhinoplasties.
 Revision rhinoplasty surgery can also correct disappointing results from previous rhinoplasty.

-Dr. Tadros specializes in cosmetic and functional reconstructive surgery of the nose for her patients in the New Jersey area.
-She has lectured nationally and internationally on the subject of nasal reconstruction and revision rhinoplasty internationally.
+Top-rated plastic surgeon in NJ Monica Tadros specializes in cosmetic and functional reconstructive surgery of the nose for her patients in the New Jersey and NYC area.
+She has lectured nationally and internationally on the subject of nasal reconstruction and revision rhinoplasty.
 Revision rhinoplasty must begin with restoring structural support to the nose.
 Correction of a number of cosmetic or functional deformities may be required during revision rhinoplasty.

 - Pinched tip (nasal valve collapse)